Spanish aircraft carrier Dédalo: History

-Finally in 1967, after over twelve years in mothballs in the United States, Cabot was chosen and loaned to Spain.
+Finally in 1967, after over 12 years in mothballs in the United States, Cabot was chosen and lent to Spain.
 The loan was converted to a sale in 1972.
 Dédalo initially deployed with the Spanish Navy as a helicopter-only antisubmarine warfare carrier operating the SH-3D Sea King and other helicopters from 1967 to 1976.
 On 8 November 1972, a Harrier was successfully tested on the Dédalos deck, a first in the history of the plane.